jhongover9000/intro2im/FinalProject/README.md

 ![](IM_AssignmentFinal_Screenshot14.png)

-To get a better grasp of the game, [here's](https://drive.google.com/file/d/12iUUBkXA2SrMG78O81LMNwvz7-xeCH5i/view?usp=sharing) a demo ~~of me basically cheating through the entire game~~.
+To get a better grasp of the game, [here's](https://drive.google.com/file/d/12iUUBkXA2SrMG78O81LMNwvz7-xeCH5i/view?usp=sharing) a demo ~~of me cheating through the entire game~~.

 #### The Arduino & Schematic